yiisoft/config/README.md

 The `source-directory` option specifies where to read the configs from for a package the option is specified for.
 It is available for all packages, including the root package, which is typically an application.
 The value is a path relative to where the `composer.json` file is located.
-The default value is empty string.
+The default value is an empty string.

 If you change the source directory for the root package, don't forget to adjust configs path when creating an instance of `Config`.
 Usually that is `index.php`: